Who is collecting and using your personal data?

 - comply with its legal obligations (such as HMRC)

-- administer placements with other not for profit organisations that you may potentially be suitable for or placed with
+- administer placements with other not for profit organisations or with care providers that we feel you are suitable to be placed with under the Proud to Care scheme

 - provide references for future placements or employment you may apply for.